nirajkvinit/adore-datatables/README.md

 4. In any page or post use the shortcode [adt_demo_datatables] to load the demo datatable

+# Create and Manage Adore Datatables from Wordpress Admin Panel

+1. Create a new Adore Datatable by following the instruction in the "Manage" tab of "Adore Datatables" menu.

+2. After you create an Adore Datatable, use the shortcode given there in any page or post.

+3. Shortcode will be similar to [adore-datatables id="1"] Or [adore-datatables table="adore-demo"]

+# Note

+1. Adore Datatables requires session variables to work properly

 # Features (Plugin is still under construction!
 Please wait for the beta release 0.0.3 for full funcationality!)

 * Create Datatable based on your existing database tables/views